Friday, March 6, 2026

 Reading the abbreviations — not just the code number — gives you the real answer to “What am I being tested for?”

-SYNTHETIC URINE KITS
+UNDETECTABLE POWDERED SYNTHETIC URINE

-Over 20 years NEVER a Failed test
+Over 25 years NEVER a Failed test

 THC Detoxing Time Frames: How long will it take you ?